spcourse/python/en/packages/10 packages.md

 ## Add documentation

-Once created a package you need to document it.
-So that the next person using the package (most likely your future self), can find out how to use it without having to read all the code.
+Once you've created a package, you need to document it so that the next person using the package (most likely your future self), can find out how to use it without having to read all the code.
 The tool `pydoc` can automatically extract information from python packages.

 Run `$ pydoc my_string_package` (from the `my project` directory):